Twee Rivieren restcamp is at the southern entrance to the Kgalagadi Transfrontier Park.

 Drinks included: No drinks are included

-Family holidays: While many safaris have age restrictions for children, a self-drive safari trip based at Twee Rivieren Rest Camp, at the entrance to the Kgalagadi Transfrontier Park, works well for families.
-The accommodation is not elaborate, but the camp offers both self-catering options and a reasonable restaurant.
-There's also a swimming pool.See more ideas for Family holidays in South Africa
+Family holidays: The simple Twee Rivieren Rest Camp is set right at the southern entrance to the superb Kgalagadi Transfrontier and works well for self-drive family safari holidays in South Africa.
+The camp offers both self-catering facilities and a restaurant, as well as a pool.See more ideas for Family holidays in South Africa

 Birdwatching: 264 species of bird can be sighted in the Kgalagadi, some of them migrants; the conditions here can be pretty harsh.
 Two-thirds of Southern African raptor species can be found in the park along with smaller, more colourful species such as lilac-breasted rollers, crimson-breasted shrikes and the African hoopoe.See more ideas for Birdwatching in South Africa